5 Action Steps for Helping Someone in Emotional Pain

 - BE THERE: Listen carefully and learn what the individual is thinking and feeling.
 Research suggests acknowledging and talking about suicide may in fact reduce rather than increase suicidal thoughts.

-- HELP THEM CONNECT: Save the National Suicide Prevention Lifeline’s number in your phone so it’s there when you need it: 1-800-273-TALK (8255).
+- HELP THEM CONNECT: Save the National Suicide Prevention Lifeline number (1-800-273-TALK) and the Crisis Text Line (741741) in your phone so they’re there if you need them.
 You can also help make a connection with a trusted individual like a family member, friend, spiritual advisor, or mental health professional.

 - STAY CONNECTED: Staying in touch after a crisis or after being discharged from care can make a difference.
 Studies have shown the number of suicide deaths goes down when someone follows up with the at-risk person.